 Get there: One hour by train from London King’s Cross; around two hours by car.

-‘Sparks in the Park’ is Wales’s biggest firework display, taking place annually in Cardiff’s answer to Hyde Park.
+‘Sparks in the Park’ is Wales’s biggest fireworks display, taking place annually in Cardiff’s answer to Hyde Park.
 Complete with fairground, food trucks and the live beats of Heart FM, it’s one of the best Bonfire Night celebrations in the UK.
-Plus, this year it’s all happening on Saturday November 3, so you have no excuse not have that extra hot toddy (or three).
+Plus, this year it’s all happening on Saturday November 2, so you have no excuse not have that extra hot toddy (or three).

 Get there: Two hours by train from London Paddington; around three hours by car.

-This one is all about the procession, with over 30 bonfire societies teaming up to march through the town’s main streets with flaming torchlights.
-Costume is compulsory, with everyone dressing up as anything from pirates to pumpkins.
-It’s an open invite, too, so why not recycle your Halloween costume and get involved?
+Hosted by the world’s oldest bonfire society, the Battle Bonfire Boyes, this one is all about the procession – with a march through the town’s main streets with flaming torchlights on November 2.
+Costumes are compulsory, with everyone dressing up as anything from pirates to pumpkins.
+It’s an open (and free) invite, too, so why not recycle your Halloween costume and get involved?